Small-x behavior of quark pseudo- and quasi-PDFs

 The two leading residues we just calculated organize themselves as an expansion in $x^2_\perp$: the sub-leading term is suppressed by an extra power of $x^2_\perp$ for $x^2_\perp\to 0$, which is typical of the coordinate space twist expansion.

-Let us observe that, in eq. (\ref{quarkMellin1}), besides the moving poles, we have also non-moving poles at $\gamma=m$ with $m$ integer.
-Like we have seen in the gluon case~\cite{Chirilli:2021euj}, such poles are canceled by diagrams that are not included in the high-energy OPE formalism.
-For example, a diagram that it is not included in Fig. \ref{Fig:quarkLOif-evolution}, is the one with the quark lines going vertically directly into the target, instead of going through the shock-wave directly~\cite{inpreparation-2023pdf}.
+Let us observe that, in eq. (\ref{quarkMellin1}), besides the moving poles, we have also a non-moving pole at $\gamma=1$.
+Like we have seen in the gluon case~\cite{Chirilli:2021euj}, such pole is canceled by diagrams that are not included in the high-energy OPE formalism.

 Now that the first two leading twist contributions have been calculated, we can proceed with the calculation of the inverse Mellin transform.
 We will consider only the case $0<Q_s^2\Delta^2_\perp<1$ which is consistent with the twist expansion.
 The inverse Mellin transform of (\ref{q-2leadingres-sum}) is